NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 # Surah 2: 83-86

-This passage is just general criticism against people being sinful.
+**New topic:** This passage is just general criticism against people being sinful.

 # Surah 2: 87